Wilderness Ministry Professionals Course (WMPC)

 - Community on course is often one of the highlights.
 We have students from a variety of different backgrounds, ranging in age from 21 – 40 years old.

 Locations: In May, the course will occur in the Southwest, in August it will be programmed in the Rocky Mountains.
 In May, the backpacking section will occur in Grand Canyon National Park.
 Grand Canyon National Park is one of the majestic places of the southwest United States.
 The backpacking section will travel the less frequented North Rim of the park.
 Due to few visitors and less development, the North Rim area is remote.
 It is common to travel for many days, even weeks, and not encounter another visitor.
 The North Rim area is excellent for learning and developing backpacking skills and backcountry leadership skills in a remote and wild setting.
-In August, the backpacking section will occur in the vast Teton Wilderness below the southeast corner of Yellowstone National Park and east of Grand Teton National Park.
-The Teton Wilderness is one of the premier wilderness areas in the lower 48 states.
-Among many other features, the Teton Wilderness is notable for having the most remote location (farthest from any road) of any place in the lower 48 states.
+In August, the course will occur in the vast Teton Wilderness and Wind River Range below the southeast corner of Yellowstone National Park and east of Grand Teton National Park.
+The Teton Wilderness and Wind River Range is one of the premier wilderness areas in the lower 48 states.
+Among many other features, the Teton Wilderness and Wind River Range is notable for having the most remote location (farthest from any road) of any place in the lower 48 states.
 It is unmatched in terms of beauty, low use and visitor traffic and alpine plateaus that offer panoramic views in all directions.
 It is a remarkable environment to learn backpacking and wilderness ministry skills in a remote and scenic setting.
 If you are a current or emerging wilderness ministry professional, this course is for you.
 It is an opportunity to develop and improve your heart, character and competencies as a wilderness leader in the context of community and magnificent created places.